notdb/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is one that's designed for a certain number of screens or devices primarily e.g. tablet, mobile, desktop whereas a fully responsive website is designed to fit any sized screen (ideally).

 2. Describe what it means to be mobile first vs desktop first.